Satisfactory Academic Progress (SAP)

 Students who exceed 30 units will no longer be eligible to receive financial aid for remedial coursework, however; they will be eligible to receive financial aid for non-remedial coursework that is numbered 1 through 99.

 Although units receiving a grade of ‘D” will be considered completed units for purposes of pace calculation, units required for degree and/or major completion must be completed with a “C” or better to meet Graduation Requirements.

 Students who have not met all SAP requirements and had extenuating circumstances (i.e., illness, death of an immediate family member, medical/emotional disability) may submit an appeal to the Financial Aid Office.

 Appeals not meeting the “extenuating circumstances” category will not be accepted.
 Furthermore, submission of an appeal does NOT GUARANTEE the reinstatement of students’ financial aid.
 Therefore, students should be prepared to pay for their books, and other school related expenses pending the outcome of their appeal.

-IMPORTANT: To be considered, appeals must be submitted by the following deadlines:
+IMPORTANT: To be considered, appeals must be submitted by the term deadlines.

 If you qualify to file an appeal for reinstatement of your financial aid, please follow the instructions below:

 - Describe the extenuating circumstance that led to your not meeting the SAP requirements.

 Attach required supporting documentation that supports your request.
 Appeals submitted without proper documentation will not be accepted and/or DENIED.